Ellestad1995/pimcli/README.md

 #Get-Help pimcli

 # Connect to the PIM service
-Connect-PIM # Later updates will use existing sessions if availble
+Connect-PIM

+# Activate role.
+Gives a menu to choose roles to activate
+Enable-PrivilegedRoleAssignment

 # Allows you to see available roles.
 Is not needed to activate roles
 Get-PrivilegedRoleAssignments

-# Activate role.
-Gives a manu to choose roles to activate
-Enable-PrivilegedRoleAssignment

 ```